richardbolt/django-bibletext/README.md

 You may wish to override **templates/bibletext/base.html** and provide some CSS to make it look nice.

-Note: Currently only a whole chapter view is included, eg: `KJV/43/3/` gives you John 3 from the KJV.
+Note: Currently only the whole chapter view and a verse view are included,
+eg: `KJV/43/3/` gives you John 3 from the KJV, `KJV/43/3/16/` gives you John 3:16 from the KJV.

 More default views and urls forthcoming.
 Default CSS and standalone templates will also be forthcoming.